Last Updated on 8th March 2023 by peppe8o

 It is strongly recommended that you have updated your installation before starting:

+Our Odoo installation will keep data into a PostgreSQL database, also this residing in our Raspberry PI computer.
 Installing the database is as simple as running a single command:

-apt-get install postgresql -y
+sudo apt install postgresql -y

-apt-get update && apt-get install odoo
+sudo apt update -y && sudo apt install odoo -y

+… and wait… The installation will require a while.
 Once finished, connect with your browser to the following URL (substitute <<YourRaspberryIpAddress>> with the required IP address):

 You will see the following initialization page:

 Again, wait a while to complete the database configuration.
-Because of the heavy setup process, the page could result in timeout.
+Because of the heavy setup process, the page could result in a timeout.
 In this case, launch again in your browser the URL:

-If something went wrong because of the heavy install, don’t give it up!
-You can use the admin password recover procedure.
+If something went wrong because of the heavy installation, don’t give it up!
+You can use the admin password recovery procedure.